Tusayiwe Mkhondya: Life

 Mkhondya is from Mzuzu and she was born on 9 March 1999.
 She was adopted by her grandmother when she was young as her mother abandoned her.
 Her son, Jeromy, was born when she was sixteen and she only found out that he was autistic following surgery that tried to fix his inability to speak.
 She and Jeromy had a difficult time and when she was eighteen she was homeless.
 Her first enterprise was to create an organisation called "Empowering Young Mothers" which supported young teenage mothers like herself.
 She and the organisation started a pre-school and this led to another idea.
 One of the mother's died leaving a five year old and Mkhondya started to care for the child.
 This was an adoption and she was aware that this should require some administration so she informed the Ministry of Gender, Children, Disability and Social Welfare.
 The ministry responded and that was the start of an on-going supportive relationship.
-Over the years the organisation (ie her) has adopted over 30 children.
+Over the years the organisation (i.e. her) has adopted over 30 children.